ampache/ampache.org-api/docs/versions/api-4.1/xml-methods.md

 * MINIMUM_API_VERSION=380001

-This get the user list followed by an user
+This get the user list followed by a user
 @param array $input

 | Input      | Type   | Description                                         | Optional |